NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 growth: N: 14 Mean: 3.26 Slp: 1072.37 Cor: 0.3594 Qx: 0.625 Qy: 1865.048 Y: 2729
 There is no clear relation between a countries current GDP and that countries rate of growth.  i.e. This disproves the general assertion that "The rich get richer and the poor get poorer.

-#### Growth to non average energy production
+#### Growth to non-average energy production

-The experiment to compare contries growth rate to countries non average energy production ... showed no cooelation.  i.e. if a country generates more or less energy per GDP than average it does not noticable effect that countries growth rate.
+The experiment to compare countries growth rate to countries non average energy production ... showed no correlation.  i.e. if a country generates more or less energy per GDP than average it does not noticeable effect that countries growth rate.

 ## Brief Relativity Summary